Geometry of the Milky Way's dark matter from dynamical models of the tilted stellar halo: Schwarzschild Modelling

 The anisotropy profile constraint is provided via \textsc{KinemShell} in \textsc{agama}.
 This measures the density-weighted velocity dispersions $\rho\sigma_r^2$ and $\rho\sigma_t^2$, again projected onto a set of B-splines to represent the radial dependence \citep{agama}.
 Similarly to equation~\eqref{eq:density_constraint}, the projections of these quantities $U_n^r$ and $U_n^t$ on the $n$th radial basis element include $w_i$-weighted sums over all orbits.
 The constraints required to be satisfied are

 where $\betaan=0.9$ is the observation-based anisotropy.
 Unlike the density constraints in equation~\eqref{eq:density_constraint}, these are required to be satisfied exactly.
+This avoids the need to choose an arbitrary relative weighting of the two constraints, and due to the flexibility of the Schwarzschild model it should not compromise the density fit.
 We use 5 uniformly spaced radial grid points between 6 and 24 kpc, marked with triangles in Fig.~\ref{fig:beta_an_data}.
 These span the approximate range where the GSE anisotropy is well constrained (Section~\ref{section:data_anisotropy}).

 In addition to satisfying density and kinematic constraints, Schwarzschild modelling typically employs regularization to prevent a small number of orbits dominating the fit.
 The optimization is performed by minimizing an objective function encoding the density constraint, with regularization provided by a term quadratic in the orbit weights.
 We use the objective function